UC3MSocialRobots/maggie_robot/README.md

 ## CONTENT

-- maggie_bringup: a ROS package with the launch files necessary to start the robot.
+- `maggie_bringup`: a ROS package with the launch files necessary to start the robot.
-- maggie_description: a ROS package with the URDF model of the robot.
+- `maggie_description`: a ROS package with the URDF model of the robot.
-- maggie_robot: a ROS metapackage.
+- `maggie_robot`: a ROS metapackage.

 ## LICENSE